Kansas River Flow Event Characteristics and Nitrate C-Q Responses

 Abstract

-Data release for a manuscript (in prep) on event-scale nitrate C-Q relationships in the Kansas River Basin (KSRB), USA.
-The main file of the release is a .csv containing information on 267 flow events observed on the Kansas River from October 2013 - August 2022.
-Information for each flow event includes event characteristics such as outlet discharge statistics, amounts and spatial distributions of precipitation, outflows from major reservoirs in the KSRB, and nitrate concentration dynamics summarized into common C-Q indices.
-Four shapefiles provide locations where the event characteristics and nitrate C-Q responses were measured.
-See the readme.txt file for general usage instructions and variable descriptions.
+Data and analysis of event-scale nitrate C-Q relationships in the Kansas River Basin, USA for 215 flow events observed from October 2013 - August 2022.
+Data includes characteristics of each flow event such as outlet discharge statistics, spatial distributions of precipitation, outflows from major reservoirs in the basin, and nitrate concentration dynamics summarized into common C-Q indices.
+Scripts record all of the steps used in analyzing this data in preparation for a manuscript submitted to Water Resources Research.
+See the readme.txt for general usage instructions.

 Coverage